codyzu/webdev-site/m5/part2-hosting.md

 1. In your browser, in the Firebase console, go to the "Hosting" page.
 Here you could associate a custom domain.
 You can also see your deployment history with the option to rollback to a previous deployment.

+#### Exercise 2.1 Update your site and redeploy.
+Use the Firebase console to roll back your deployment.